mrampiah/mrampiah.github.io/_sections/welcome.md

 icon: fa-location-arrow
 ---

-Welcome to my Jekyll mini-site!
+Welcome to my personal website.
 This is a portal into my world, with sections for professional and entertainment endeavors.
 Take a look around! :)

 ## Resume
 <iframe src="https://drive.google.com/file/d/1ljWkWeKOX3lF3hMxAq0BjUkAAGn-pok6/preview" width="740" height="480"></iframe>